liyuanhe211/Solution_for_Every_Gaussian_Error_Message/README.md

         ```

-   - <a name="noincfock"></a>`SCF=NoIncFock`: Incremental Fock matrix build is an accelaration technique where the Fock matrix is computed recursively using the difference density of the last 2 SCF cycles.
+   - <a name="noincfock"></a>`SCF=NoIncFock`: Incremental Fock matrix build is an acceleration technique where the Fock matrix is computed recursively using the difference density of the last 2 SCF cycles.
 This could drastically lower the scaling of the Fock matrix build.
-However, this may cause fluctuation especially when diffuse functions are used.
+However, this may cause fluctuation, especially when diffuse functions are used.
 To solve this, use `SCF=NoIncFock` turns off incremental Fock matrix build.
-This will results in higher cost of each SCF cycle.
+This will result in higher cost of each SCF cycle.

    - <a name="iop537"></a>`IOp(5/37=N)`: By default, Gaussian will rebuild the Fock matrix in full for every 20 cycles of SCF iteration: `IOp(5/37)=20` by default.
 This is shown as `Fock matrices will be formed incrementally for  20 cycles.` and `Restarting incremental Fock formation.` in the Gaussian output (example of output below).
-You can select a N<20, and involke the IOp(5/37=N) option to form the fock matrix every N SCF cycles.
-The relashionship between `SCF=NoIncFock` and `IOp(5/37=N)` are similar to `opt=CalcAll` and `opt=Recalc=N`.
+You can select an N<20, and involve the IOp(5/37=N) option to form the Fock matrix every N SCF cycles.
+The relationship between `SCF=NoIncFock` and `IOp(5/37=N)` are similar to `opt=CalcAll` and `opt=Recalc=N`.

         ```
          Requested convergence on             energy=1.00D-06.